jsenv/file-size-impact/readme.md

 ![screenshot of pull request comment with compression](./docs/comment-compression.png)

+The main features are:

+- Compatible with many workflow: Github, Jenkins, Travis
+- Create group of files to track them according to your needs
+- Compact and readable output
+- Can track compressed file size

 # How it works

 In order to analyse the impact of a pull request on file size the following steps are executed: